Inner Speech and Extreme Imagery

 "*" indicates required fields

-The Varieties of Inner Speech Questionnaire (VSIQ) is used to assess the quality of your inner speech – such as inner dialogue.
+The Varieties of Inner Speech Questionnaire (VISQ) is used to assess the quality of your inner speech.
+This internal dialogue is the inner voice or conversation you might experience in your mind.

-The following is not a diagnostic tool.
-The goal of this research study is to find out whether different varieties of inner speech might occur with different imagery extremes, aphantasia and hyperphantasia.
+Note: This survey is not a diagnostic tool.
+It is part of a research study exploring whether different varieties of inner speech might occur with imagination extremes, aphantasia and hyperphantasia.

 I think to myself in words using brief phrases and single words rather than full sentences*